What is networking?

-When talking to others about your career, always be respectful and open to any advice you receive.
+When talking to others about your career goals, always be respectful and open to any advice you receive.
 Try not to interrupt.
-Show your interest in what’s being said.
+Show your interest in what people are saying.
 Nod occasionally, smile, and maintain good posture and positive body language.

 - Change up your networking events

 Going to different types of networking events will help you connect with a range of people.
 Think about getting business cards made to give to anyone who asks for your contact details.
 Follow-up any referrals you have been given - if you say you will call, do it.